6 Lessons to Learn from Bad Customer Service Stories

 The note was definitely not appropriate for a sensitive event like a funeral, and with Diarrhea commonly referred to as ‘the runs,’ the rep committed a serious cultural faux pas.
 Or perhaps, the company took multilingual customer service so seriously that they simply forgot to hire reps that speak the National language – English!

-1-800-Flowers has since stated that they would refund the amount Mr. Moore spent on the flowers.
+1-800-Flowers has since stated that they would refund the amount Mr Moore spent on the flowers.

 The Lesson: Choose a platform that can aid clear communication.
 In this case, an online platform could have been a better way of ensuring the message is not misrepresented.
 Moreover, ensure you offer support in popular languages spoken in the regions you operate in.
 Multilingual customer support can play a huge role in helping you reach out to customers!
 Partner with a good language services provider and use the right customer service tools to ensure accuracy.

 With the holiday season upon us, I hope these stories will help steer you and your team in the right direction.
 Have a customer service horror story you’d like to share?
-Let us know in the comments below, and maybe we’ll publish a second part to this article!
+Let us know in the comments below, and maybe we’ll publish a second part of this article!